Periodic Symplectic Cohomologies: Introduction

-\textbf{Acknowledgements.} I would like to thank my advisor Mohammed Abouzaid for his patient guidance and numerous comments, and Mark Mclean for pointing out the work \cite{CFHW}, which is crucial to the proof of the main theorem.
+I would like to thank my advisor Mohammed Abouzaid for his patient guidance and numerous comments, and Paul Seidel for explaining the subtle definitions of (negative) cyclic homology using u-adic completions.
+I am also grateful to Mark McLean who pointed out the work \cite{CFHW}, which is crucial to the proof of the main theorem. \\ The latest revision of this work was completed during my postdoctoral year at the Institute for Advanced Study, where the author was supported by the National Science Foundation under agreement No. DMS-1128155.
+Any opinions, findings, conclusions or recommendations in this work are those of the author and do not necessarily reflect the views of the National Science Foundation.